Gas safety certificate for Landlords

 There are no formal requirements to keep maintenance records, but you do need to show that you have regularly maintained pipework, appliances, and flues and that you have completed any required repairs.

-How long is a gas safety certificate valid for?
+How long does a gas safety certificate last?

 How long do I need to keep gas safety certificates for?